heathermiller/dist-prog-book/chapter/8/big-data.md

 *Why SQL over MapReduce ?*

 SQL already provides several operations like join, group by, sort which can be mapped to the above mentioned MapReduce operations.
-Also, by leveraging SQL like interface, it becomes easy for non MapReduce experts/non-programmers like data scientists to focus more on logic than hand coding complex operations {% cite scaling-spark-in-real-world --file big-data%}.
+Also, by leveraging SQL like interface, it becomes easy for non MapReduce experts/non-programmers like data scientists to focus more on logic than hand coding complex operations {% cite armbrust2015scaling --file big-data%}.
 Such an high level declarative language can easily express their task while leaving all of the execution optimization details to the backend engine.
 SQL also lessens the amount of code (code examples can be seen in individual model’s section) and significantly reduces the development time.
 Most importantly, as you will read further in this section, frameworks like Pig, Hive, Spark SQL take advantage of these declarative queries by realizing them as a DAG upon which the compiler can apply transformation if an optimization rule is satisfied.
 Spark which does provide high level abstraction unlike MapReduce, lacks this very optimization resulting in several human errors as discussed in the Spark’s data-parallel section.